MarkusBernhardt/robotframework-selenium2library-java/README.md

 Demo
 ----

 This is a maven project.
-You can execute the unit tests with:
+If you have firefox installed, you can execute the unit tests with:

     mvn integration-test